kruschid/typesafe-routes/README.md

 # Typesafe Routes

-In big frontend projects it can be quite difficult to detect broken links automatically.
+In large frontend projects it can be quite difficult to detect broken links automatically.
 This package exposes a small helper that enables typesafe route creation to trace defective routes in compilation-time and to speed up development thanks to code-autocompletion.

 ## Installation

 ### NPM
 ```
-npm i typesafe-route
+npm i typesafe-routes
 ```

 ### Yarn
 ```
-yarn add typesafe-route
+yarn add typesafe-routes
 ```

 ## Usage